<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 AIaaS allows even small and medium businesses to benefit from sophisticated machine learning capabilities without needing AI expertise or experience.
 For example, through AIaaS platforms, companies can access predictive analytics for tasks like forecasting demand, predictive maintenance on machinery, analysing customer churn, and more.
 The AI capabilities handle ingesting data, model building and testing in the cloud with no effort from the end user.

 The AIaaS market size is valued at USD 9.3 Billion in 2023 but according to Reports and Data, global spending on AIaaS is forecast to grow at an annual rate of 42.6% to reach USD 55 billion by 2028.
-Two key factors driving adoption are affordable pricing models which eliminate upfront infrastructure costs as well as seamless integration of AI services with popular cloud data platforms.
+Two key factors driving adoption are affordable pricing models that eliminate upfront infrastructure costs and seamless integration of AI services with popular cloud data platforms.

 By handling the complex machine learning pipeline behind the scenes AIaaS gives companies easy access to artificial intelligence capabilities which even small data science teams or developers can utilise through API calls.
 This opens exciting possibilities for organisations to build innovative products and improve services powered by robust and accurate predictive insights from AI.